First Steps with Arducam CSI Camera Module 5MP OV5640

 # reboot

-At the beginning of the boot process, you can confirm that the overlay was applied successfully in the messages:
+At the beginning of the boot process, you can confirm that the overlays were applied successfully in the boot messages:

 Found U-Boot script /boot.scr